CavernCrawlers/CavernCrawlers.github.io/lifepaths/DabblingDiabolist.md

 Pick one of the campaign threats and roll on the related Character History Table.

 ## Apprenticeship
 Your magical accident attracted the attention of an otherworldly spirit.
 This spirit has come to you to teach you the ways of magic.
 You become a level 1 [Spellcaster](classes/Spellcaster.md).
-You gain the class abilities _Exhausting Magic_, _Invocation Dice_, _Magical Focus_, _Spellcasting_ and _Sense Magic_.
+You gain the class abilities _Magical Focus_, _Spellcasting_ and _Sense Magic_.
 You also learn the [Hexing](TierZeroSpells.md#hexing) cantrip and Humanoid [sigil](Sigils.md).
 The tables below will tell you your other traits and spells.

 ### What else has your familiar taught you?